Arlene Schnitzer Concert Hall: Movie house

 The ceilings were of a special design.
 The ceiling panels were suspended from the roof of the building and jutted out toward the sides of the auditorium, leaving a small cove next to the wall.
 A series of electric light bulbs were set in the hollow, not visible to the audience.
 Their glow fell on the patrons indirectly, giving the effect of space and freedom.

 The orchestra pit could hold a 30-piece orchestra.
 There was also a "flying" stage which could be raised or lowered or moved about above the main stage.

-In July 1928, the theatre appeared on the front page of the newspaper, figuring in an unusual robbery.
-A young man, Robert Nolan, had lived in Southern California for a time.
-While living there, he appeared as an extra in the movie, "Wheel of Chance."
-He had moved back to Oregon and when he saw that the movie was showing at the Portland theatre, he decided to go see himself on the "silver screen."
-While he was in the lobby, he saw two people walking by carrying the day's receipts.
-As he was watching the movie, the idea formed that he should take a chance before he left Portland to acquire a little extra money.
-He went to the box office and held up the attendants for $1176.
-He was apprehended several days later, having spent all but $1.50 of the money on bootleggers and drinking parties.
+On July 30, 1928, a photo of the theatre appeared on the front page of The Oregonian newspaper.
+The theatre had figured in an unusual robbery by a young man named Robert Nolan.
+Nolan, who had lived in Southern California for a time, had appeared as an extra in a movie titled Wheel of Chance (1928).
+Nolan had moved back to Oregon and when he saw that the movie was showing at the Portland Theatre, he decided to go see himself on the "silver screen."
+While in the lobby, he noticed two people walking by carrying the day's receipts.
+On impulse, Nolan went to the box office and held up the attendants for $1,176.
+When he was apprehended several days later, Nolan had spent all but $1.50 of the money on bootleggers and drinking parties.

 During the Great Depression, the theatre hired roving musicians and a "psychic" to entertain in the lobby before movies, in an effort to attract patrons to the theatre.
 Admission was 50 cents at this point, down 10 cents from opening night.

 By 1936, the theater had been sold to the Evergreen chain, in conjunction with John Hamrick, and between them, they owned eight movie theatres in Portland.

-In 1965, the exterior and interior of the building were in a decline, and in September of that year, part of the cast iron balcony which faces Park Avenue (a 150 lb piece of gingerbread), gave way and fell to the pavement below.
+Both the exterior and interior of the building had deteriorated through the years and in September 1965, part of the cast iron balcony facing Park Avenue (a 150 lb piece of gingerbread), gave way and fell to the pavement below.
 The break was along an old fracture line caused by a previous earthquake.
 The iron had rusted over time without proper maintenance.
 In August 1970, chunks of the masonry on the corner of Main and Broadway gave way.
 Two huge blocks, 350 lb each, fell from the facade, one of them crashing into the main marquee below.
 The masonry blocks were said to have fallen due to the age of the building.
-The owners did not seem to be putting any money into maintenance.
-The theatre was offered for sale in December 1970 and was purchased by John Haviland in 1971, who owned the Park-Haviland Hotel.
-The theatre was leased to Tom Moyer, owner of a chain of movie theaters.
+The owners did not seem to be putting any money into maintenance of the theatre.
+In December 1970, the building was put up for sale and was purchased in 1971 by John Haviland, who owned the Park-Haviland Hotel.
+The theatre was then leased to Tom Moyer, owner of the Moyer Theater chain.